Allegheny-Computer-Science-102-F2020/cs102-F2020-lab4-starter/README.md

 test suite or the `tests/test_transform.py` test suite so as to better ensure that the functions under test work correctly.
-Since it is also important to ensure that your program's source code adheres to all industry-standard best practices, you should run the command `poetry run pylint iterator tests`, fixing any issues that it raises.
-Finally, you can ensure that your program's source code has an industry-standard format by running the command `poetry run black iterator tests`.
+Since it is also important to ensure that your program's source code adheres to all industry-standard best practices, you should run the command `poetry run pylint datasummarizer tests`, fixing any issues that it raises.
+Finally, you can ensure that your program's source code has an industry-standard format by running the command `poetry run black datasummarizer tests`.

 ### Reflecting on the Laboratory Assignment